 While these are common mistakes, such URLs are unpleasant for the user experience (UX) and SEO.
 Apart from the UX, broken links also cause search engine bots to crawl the said link to verify its broken status.
 This whole exercise drains the crawl budget.

-If it’s something you can’t handle, hire the right developers to improve the overall website’s health and performance.
+If you can’t handle it, hire the right developers to improve the website’s health and performance.

 5. Delete Unnecessary Plugins And Themes

 Themes or plugins render your website vulnerable to codes, creating a potential loophole for hackers to target.
 Further, themes and plugins cause extra loading time for the website.